IIS – Interviewing Suspects (Under Construction) Course Category/Categories: Investigations, Students, Under Construction,

 - Articulate how tunnel vision can hinder an investigation.

-- Conduct an interview with proper structure.
+- Conduct an interview following a proper structure.

 - Apply the structured interview process to gain the suspect’s trust.

-- Recognize the importance of introducing yourself to the suspect in a professional manner
+- Recognize the importance of introducing yourself to the suspect in a professional manner.